DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 Inserts a hyperlink to a bookmark in the same document.

-Select a bookmark name from the dropdown list (required), and specify the hyperlink navigation text, and tooltip, and click **OK**.
+Select a bookmark name from the drop-down list (required), and specify the hyperlink's navigation text and tooltip, and click **OK**.

 **Email address**